 ILP continues to develop housing options for emancipating foster youth.
 Together with partner providers, ILP offers Transitional Housing Program Plus (THP+) for emancipated youth.

 Does ILP provide employment services?

 Students participate in employment readiness training and career exploration in the life skills classes.
-Students also receive employment services, both in class and out through an employment and educational support program developed by Ventura County Workforce Investment Board and the Department of Children & Family Services.
+Students also receive employment services, both in class and out through an employment and educational support program developed by Ventura County Workforce Development Board and the Department of Children & Family Services.
 Learn more about the ILP-related employment services.

 Youth can continue to receive supportive services in the areas of housing, education, employment, and health after emancipation.
 Services include individual in care case management.

 Do participants earn money through participation in ILP?